mertkeser/PyTorch_Project/README.md

 6. Image Classification on Fashion Dataset (https://medium.com/ml2vec/intro-to-pytorch-with-image-classification-on-a-fashion-clothes-dataset-e589682df0c5)

 #### 1. Object Oriented Programming in Python
-- Topic is clearly introduced and exercises are very helpful for understanding the subject. (https://realpython.com/python3-object-oriented-programming/)
+- Topic is clearly introduced and exercises are very helpful for understanding the OOP in Pyhon. (https://realpython.com/python3-object-oriented-programming/)